-Condition 3 Step Voltage Change Limit ^{1,2} Import / Export Variation -3% fall and +3% rise subject to compliance with P28 flicker limits 4 Load Management Scheme curtailment -3% fall and +3% rise subject to compliance with P28 flicker limits Generator interface (e.g. G59 or G99) protection -6% fall and +6% rise trip Fast frequency response (e.g. maximum import to -3% fall and +3% rise maximum export and vice versa) Frequent 5 operational switching by the customer -3% fall and +3% rise subject to compliance with P28 flicker limits Infrequent 6 operational switching by the customer -3% fall and +3% rise Very Infrequent 7 operational switching by the -6% fall and +6% rise customer

-Note 1: Limits apply at the point of common coupling

-Note 2: Limits are expressed as percentage of nominal system voltage.
+Condition 3 Step Voltage Change Limit ^{1,2} Import / Export Variation -3% fall and +3% rise subject to compliance with P28 flicker limits 4 Load Management Scheme curtailment -3% fall and +3% rise subject to compliance with P28 flicker limits Generator interface (e.g. G59 or G99) protection -6% fall and +6% rise trip Fast frequency response (e.g. maximum import to -3% fall and +3% rise maximum export and vice versa) Frequent 5 operational switching by the customer -3% fall and +3% rise subject to compliance with P28 flicker limits Infrequent 6 operational switching by the customer -3% fall and +3% rise Very Infrequent 7 operational switching by the -6% fall and +6% rise customer Note 1: Limits apply at the point of common coupling Note 2: Limits are expressed as percentage of nominal sy stem voltage.
 For example, for an 11kV network a 3% Step Voltage Change equates to a voltage change of 330V phase-phase.

-Note 3: Consider the most onerous operating arrangements specified in P28 and the most onerous demand / generation conditions (e.g. max. demand and min. generation / min. demand and max. generation).

-Note 4: For the purpose of this assessment wind turbine and photovoltaic Generating Units are assumed to have a minimum output of 20% of their maximum capacity.
-Other types of Generating Units are assumed to have a zero minimum output.

-Note 5: Frequent operational switching events are those that are expected to occur more than 4 times in any month, consist of more than 4 operations in any day or include operations that are separated by less than 10 minutes.

-Note 6: Infrequent operational switching events occur no more often than 4 times per month, each event consisting of up to 4 operations in one day, each operation separated by at least 10 minutes.

-Note 7: Very Infrequent operational switching events occur less often 4 times per month and no more often than once every 3 months, each event consisting of up to 4 operations in one day, each operation separated by at least 10 minutes.
+Note 3: Consider the most onerous operating arrangement onerous demand / generation conditions (e.g. max. demo and and min. generation / min. demand and max. generation).
+Note 4: For the purpose of this assessment wind turbine of and photovoltaic Generating Units are assumed to have a minimum output of 20% of their maxi mum capacity.
+Other types of Generating Units are assumed to have a zero minimum o putput.
+Note 5 : Frequent operational switching events are those that are expected to occur more than 4 times in any month, consist of more than 4 operations in any day or include operations that are separated by less than 10 minutes.
+Note 6: Infrequent operational switching events occur mo ore frequently than once every three months up to a maximum of 4 times in a calendar month. .
+Each event may consist of up to 4 operations in one day, each operation separated by at lea ast 10 minutes.
+Note 7: Very infrequent operational switching events occ months.
+Each event may consist of up to 4 operations in a one day, each separated by at least 10 minutes.

-Table 1 Step Voltage Change Limits associated with Customer Equipment and Connections
+Table 1Step Voltage Change Limits associated with Customer Equipment and Connections